-The Rum & Coke is unbelievably simple.
+Rum & Coke is an unbelievably simple yet satisfying cocktail.
 Everything that you need to know about mixing this popular drink is there in the name, right?
 While that is very true, even the easiest of mixed drinks can be made just a little better (or worse) and deserves a bit more attention than it often receives.

 At its most basic level, the Rum & Coke will be as simple as a pour of your favorite rum in a tall glass filled with ice.
 It is finished off with a cola (Coca-Cola is the soda of choice) and a lime wedge.
 However, as many drinkers can attest, it is far too easy to get a bad Rum & Coke.